Jane Musser Nelson Joins the Boards of Directors of Adams Diversified Equity Fund and Adams Natural Resources Fund

 BALTIMORE, Md., Dec.
-09, 2021 (GLOBE NEWSWIRE) -- The Boards of Directors of Adams Diversified Equity Fund (: ADX) and Adams Natural Resources Fund (: PEO), two of the nation’s oldest closed-end funds, announce the election of Jane Musser Nelson as an independent director of the Funds, effective December 9, 2021.
+09, 2021 (GLOBE NEWSWIRE) -- The Boards of Directors of Adams Diversified Equity Fund (NYSE: ADX) and Adams Natural Resources Fund (NYSE: PEO), two of the nation’s oldest closed-end funds, announce the election of Jane Musser Nelson as an independent director of the Funds, effective December 9, 2021.

 Ms. Musser Nelson is a seasoned investment management professional specializing in traditional and alternative financial assets, as well as an experienced corporate board member who brings more than 30 years of experience to the Adams Funds.
 Currently an adviser to investment firms, foundations and trusts, Ms. Musser Nelson formerly was the Managing Director of Investments for Cambridge Associates, a global asset manager for endowments, private wealth and pension plans.
 Prior to that she served in senior management roles at Bain Capital, ING Capital Advisors and Eaton Vance.
 Ms. Musser Nelson received her undergraduate degree in Economics from Smith College and her M.B.A. from Amos Tuck School of Business Administration at Dartmouth College.